stevecrawshaw/template/pages/index.md

 />
 </Details>

-<br> North Somerset is not part of the West of England Combined Authority, but you can include it in the analysis by checking the box below (per - capita map is excluded).
+<br> North Somerset is not part of the West of England Combined Authority, but you can include it in the analysis by checking the box below.
 <p>
 <Checkbox
   title="Include North Somerset"